Sperry S-1: S-1

 In 1937, Sperry had introduced a new type of gyroscope designed by Orland Esval that was about twice the weight of the previous design and used an induction motor that spun it at a much higher speed of 30,000 rpm, compared to around 7,800 in the Norden.
 This made it much more stable.
 The higher speed also eliminated the gyroscopic precession that was an annoyance in the Norden and caused it to drift.
 Carl Frische added another innovation, a system that automatically levelled the gyroscopes.
 This was a manual process on the Norden, and could take as long as eight minutes.
 Together, these features made it much easier to use while the aircraft was maneuvering.

 The major downside of the new design is that the induction motors required a source of alternating current (AC) power.
-Most instruments of the era (and many today) were instead powered by airflow, by placing a hole in the fuselage in a wind-shaded area that produced a vacuums and then using that to pull air across the outer edge of the gryos.
+Most instruments of the era (and many today) were instead powered by airflow, by placing a hole in the fuselage in a wind-shaded area that produced a vacuum and then using that to pull air across the outer edge of the gyros.
 To power the S-1, a new power supply would be needed, and after some experimentation, the Army decided to standardize on a 400 Hz design.
-To work more easily with this frequency, the S-1 slowed the gryos to 24,000 rpm.
+To work more easily with this frequency, the S-1 slowed the gyros to 24,000 rpm.

 By 1940, the Norden was being installed in B-17s while the S-1 was being supplied to the B-24Es.
 These included a number of aircraft supplied to the Royal Air Force under the lend-lease program, although surplus O-1s were also supplied to the RAF for slower aircraft.
 The first of these was used in combat on 30 April 1941 when a Lockheed Hudson of RAF Coastal Command used the O-1 to successfully bomb a small German ship, landing several bombs across her stern from 8,000 ft altitude.
 In September, the RAF made the first use of the S-1/A-5 combination on a raid on Bremen.